BHARGAVARAM-11/bashbackup-scripts/README.md

 ```
 chmod 744 backup.sh
 ```
-crreate the configuration file to match your environment:
+create the configuration file to match your environment:

 vim backup.config